Analyst Insight: The Gartner® Market Guide for IT Vendor Risk Management Solutions

 Prevalent provides businesses with a comprehensive solution to manage your third-party relationships for CCPA compliance.
 Our third-party risk management platform makes it easy to:

 For more details on how Prevalent can help organizations assess their third-party data security controls to support CCPA requirements, read the white paper, The CCPA Third-Party Compliance Checklist or request a demo today.
-To learn how third-party risk management applies to 20+ other regulations, download The Third-Party Risk Management Compliance Handbook.
+To learn how third-party risk management applies to other privacy regulations, download The Third-Party Compliance Handbook: Data Privacy Regulations.